 - More likely to be obese, which results in higher medical costs in the long-run.

 It creates this sort of snowball effect.
-Not only is more cash spent on non-compounding transactions, life expectancy is also shorter, meaning there is far less time to compound.
+Not only is more cash spent on transactions that do not compound positively, life expectancy is also shorter, meaning there is far less time to compound in general.
 This matters a great deal.
 A high school graduate saving $10,000 a year and earning average long-term rates on blue chip common stocks would end up with $5,376,369 if he died at 60 years old.
 If, instead, he lived to 90, he’d leave an estate worth $95,459,381.
 Hence, the old joke among value investors that the greatest secret to getting rich is to “live a long time”.
 You don’t have to be particularly smart, just disciplined and let the passing of the seasons do the heavy lifting.

 All of it matters.
 It’s a bunch of forces interacting together that, when they collide, lead to exponentially different outcomes.
 As in chemistry, adding one substance to another can lead to some explosive results.
-That’s the nature of the universe; human institutions being no exceptions.
+That’s the nature of the universe.
+Human institutions are no exception.

 The Real World Numbers for Income Inequality Between Two Households

-In practical numbers, this means that our single mother with only a high school degree might earn only $1,304,000 in her lifetime.
-Looking at at typical member of the United States, she has a higher probability than the general public of spending a good deal of that on cigarettes, beer, and lottery tickets.
-Meanwhile, the married couple down the street – both of whom are now more likely to have gone to college because the woman isn’t at home watching soap operas and folding laundry, anymore, because it’s just as probable she is out performing heart surgery or inspecting a factory – are going to be raising their children on lifetime earnings of $4,536,000.
+In practical numbers, this means that our single mother with only a high school degree might earn only $1,304,000 over her lifetime.
+Looking at a typical person in the United States, she has a higher probability than the general public of spending a good deal of that on cigarettes, beer, and lottery tickets.
+It’s just a fact.
+Yes, there are exceptions, but we’re talking about large populations and probable behaviors.
+Meanwhile, the married couple down the street – both of whom are now more likely to have gone to college and both of whom are more likely to be working – are going to be raising their children on lifetime earnings of $4,536,000.
 They are more likely to shove their cash into 401(k) plans, savings bonds, and blue chip stocks.